alexjlockwood/ShapeShifter/README.md

 ## Special thanks

-Huge thanks to Nick Butcher and Roman Nurik for all of their help during the early stages of this project!
+Huge thanks to [Nick Butcher][nick-butcher-twitter] and [Roman Nurik][roman-nurik-twitter] for all of their help during the early stages of this project!

   [report-feature-request]: https://github.com/alexjlockwood/ShapeShifter/issues/new
   [adp-path-morphing]: http://www.androiddesignpatterns.com/2016/11/introduction-to-icon-animation-techniques.html#morphing-paths